confluentinc/operator-earlyaccess/rackawareness/README.rst

   export TUTORIAL_HOME=<Tutorial directory>/rackawareness

 ===========================================================
-Pre-requisites: Node Labels and Service Account Rolebinging
+Pre-requisites: Node Labels and Service Account Rolebinding
 ===========================================================

 The Kubernetes cluster must have Node Labels set.
 Each zone should have a node label.